AnniePawl/Drawing-With-Code/README.md

 ![Landing Page](https://github.com/AnniePawl/Drawing-With-Code/blob/master/public/landing.png)

 ### A Gallery of Personal CSS Animations and a Tutorial Platform
-This is an ongoing hobby project fueled by my enthusiasm for coding and art.
+This is an ongoing hobby project fueled by my enthusiasm for technology and art.
 After making some simple shapes with CSS, I started experimenting with more complex designs and animations.
-This was initially a space to showcase my creations, but evolved into a platform for others for other to learn. [**Check it out!**](https://duckduckgo.com)
+This was initially a space to showcase my creations, but evolved into a platform for others for other to learn. [**Check it out!**](https://anniepawl.github.io/Drawing-With-Code/#/)

 ## Available Scripts